Use your iPhone with one hand using Reachability

-As iPhone displays have gotten larger, the days when using only one finger to perform most tasks are generally over.
+As iPhone displays have gotten larger, the days of using only one finger to perform most tasks are generally over.
 However, it's still possible, at least in some respects, with Reachability.
-When activated, the Accessibility feature lets you reach items at the top of the mobile device by swiping down on the bottom edge of the screen to bring the top into reach.
-Here's how to use it.
+When activated, this accessibility feature lets you reach items at the top of the mobile device by swiping down on the screen's bottom edge to bring the top into reach.
+Here's how to use it on iPhone.

 What is Reachability?